jarondlk/jaronchai-blog/pages/about.markdown

 ## My Philosophy {#philosophy}

-I like building systems that make sense.
+Build systems that make sense.
-I like when things are simple and understandable.
+Things should be simple and understandable.

-I value structure over shortcuts.
+Structure over shortcuts.
-I value consistency over cleverness.
+Consistency over cleverness.

-I organize everything.
+Organize everything.
-Then I break the system.
+Then break the system.
-Then I reorganize it better.
+Then reorganize it better.

 Systems outgrow themselves.
-So I rebuild — with *new context and fewer assumptions*.
+So rebuild — with *new context and fewer assumptions*.

 *I take my work seriously, but not myself.*